phillcoxon/loadwatch/readme.md

 ### Warning

-Log files are not deleted or trimmed currently and will continue growing over time.
+Log files will be deleted every $REMOVE days as defined in the config file.
+Be sure this is set or log files will continue to grow over time.

 ### Acknowledgements

 * An awesome LiquidWeb.com staff member who gave me a copy of the base script.
+* Will Ashworth for a bunch of great contributions

 ### Disclaimer